Quaser41/MaxTraderAI/README.md

 Configuration such as trading pair, exchange (default `binanceus`), stop‑loss/take‑profit percentages, drawdown limit, starting balance, and exposure limits can be adjusted in the `Config` dataclass inside `src/bot.py`.
 The exchange value determines which CCXT exchange provides price data.

+Set `debug_logging=True` in `Config` to enable additional `logging.debug` messages that explain when RSI/EMA conditions fail or when orders are skipped because of edge, PnL threshold, or exposure limits.

 `stake_usd` and `risk_pct` set trade size; at least one of them must be greater than zero. `max_tokens` also needs to be a positive number.
 The bot validates these minimum values on startup and raises an error if the resulting trade size is not positive.